srand/jolt/docs/configuration.rst

     * - ``JOLT_CACHE_LISTEN_HTTP``
       - ``listen_http``
       - String
-      - | The address and port on which the cache will listen for HTTP(S) Cacherequests.
+      - | The address and port on which the cache will listen for HTTP(S) requests.
         | The default is ``:8080`` for HTTP and ``:8443`` for HTTPS.

     * - ``JOLT_CACHE_MAX_SIZE``